adoyle-h/neovim-config/doc/keymaps.md

 - `<M-m>` = Toggle Mason window to install or uninstall lsp/dap/linter/formatter adapters
 - `[d` = Move to the previous diagnostic in the current buffer
 - `]d` = Move to the next diagnostic in the current buffer
+- `gd` = Open float window to query the definition of the symbol under the cursor
-- `gD` = Jumps to the declaration of the symbol under the cursor.
+- `gD` = Jump to the definition of the symbol under the cursor
+- `gr` = Show references about the symbol under cursor
+- `ga` = Selects a code action available at the current cursor position.
 - `gR` = Renames all references to the symbol under the cursor.
-- `ga` = Selects a code action available at the current cursor position.
 - `gh` = Displays hover information about the symbol under the cursor in a floating window.
 Calling the function twice will jump into the floating window.
 - `gs` = Displays signature information about the symbol under the cursor in a floating window.
 - `gF` = Formats a buffer using the attached (and optionally filtered) language server clients.
 (Autoformat will be trigger when write buffer to disk)
-- `gd` = Goto preview definition about the symbol under cursor
 - `gt` = Goto preview type definition about the symbol under cursor
 - `gi` = Show implementation about the symbol under cursor
-- `gr` = Show references about the symbol under cursor

 ## Diff